R. K. Shekhar: Career

-Family
+R. K. Shekhar family

 R. K. Shekhar was married to Kasthuri Shekhar (later Kareema Begum; d.
 28 December 2020).
 Their marriage took place at Tirumala Venkateswara Temple, one of the most prominent Hindu temples in India, located in Tirupati.
 Shekhar and Kasthuri had four children: A. R. Rahman (born A. S. Dileep Kumar), A. R. Reihana (born Kanchana Shekhar), Fathima Rafiq, and Ishrath Qadri.

 Shekhar died on 30 September 1976 at the age of 43.
 His grandchildren include Rahman's children A. R. Ameen and Khatija Rahman, as well as Reihana's children G. V. Prakash Kumar and Bhavani Sre, all of whom are involved in the music and film industries.

 The family fell on hard times after Shekhar's death.
 They came under the guidance of Sufi peer Karimullah Shah Qadri and later converted to Islam.
 Rahman's name change from Dileep Kumar to Allah Rakha Rahman was suggested by a Hindu astrologer.